 In the picture, you are able to see the resemblance of the Cannabis plant leaf.
 The green color.
 The thin long fanned out leafs with saw-shaped edges, though not sharp.

-Cannabis Sativa F. or Cannabis, another member of the Cannabaceae plant family, Hashish, Marijuana, and her many variations in name is a broad leafed plant that produces resinous leafs and flowers that contain various cannabinoids, where the most dominant cannabinoid is THC, the compound in Cannabis that produces a psychoactive effect.
+Cannabis Indica or Marijuana / Weed / Ganja / etc., another member of the Cannabaceae plant family, Hashish, Marijuana, and her many variations in name is a broad leafed plant that produces resinous leafs and flowers that contain various cannabinoids, where the most dominant cannabinoid is THC, the compound in Cannabis that produces a psychoactive effect.
 It is known that Cannabis is able to produce CBD and other cannabinoids as well, though not as much as it’s relative Hemp.